 A number of change initiatives in organizations do not add, but rather destroy value.
-In this article the reasons for this are explained and recommendations are given on how to prevent the launch of such initiatives.
+In this post, the reasons for this are explained and recommendations are given on how to prevent the launch of such initiatives.
 Concrete examples are provided to illustrate the issues.

 Change has become a necessary and constant factor